 It’s common knowledge that you need a good pair of running shoes.
 But your search for decent footwear shouldn’t end there.
 It’s just as important to invest in good walking shoes as it is for other types of shoes.
 After all, pain-free walking is priceless.

 It’s easy to get overwhelmed with all the shoes out there.
-Our guide will run through some of the best ones on the market along with the pros and cons to help you make an informed choice.
+While our top choice is the Ryka Devotion Plus 3, our guide will run through 10 of the best ones on the market to help you make an informed choice.
 Remember that you should replace them every 500 miles.

 And if you are interested in the best walking shoes for men, check out this article.